Death Tarot Card Meanings (Upright & Reversed) | Major Arcana XIII

 What does the upright Death card mean in a love reading?

-In a love reading, this card can indicate a change in relationships – either the ending of a relationship or a change in the relationship dynamic.
+Drawing the Death card in the upright position during a love tarot spread indicates a change in relationships – either the ending of a relationship or a change in the relationship dynamic.
 If a relationship has become stagnant then this card advises you that more needs to be done in order to help it to thrive, and if not, then it may be time to accept that it has come to an end.

 If single, this card can mean you need to make some changes to beliefs and behaviours, and you may need to be more open to change and transformation for the right type of love to enter your life.